ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 | order parameter   | 2 or 3  |   |
 | ...   |   |   |

+There are still many things to be added to the list.
 ## I. Masked PIV

 **The need for masked PIV arises from the study of bacterial flow field in droplets.** Unlike previous bulk experiments, where the whole field of view is filled with bacteria, the images I have now usually have all bacteria confined in parts of the images.
 The followings are typical images I obtained recently, with one or more droplets in each image.